 Carabao Cup round one preview: Frank Lampard's Derby hoping to bounce back

-Frank Lampard says his Derby players must have the right mentality as they look to bounce back from the humiliating 4-1 home defeat to Leeds against League Two Oldham in the Carabao Cup.
+Frank Lampard says his Derby players must have the right mentality as they look to bounce back from the humiliating 4-1 home defeat to Leeds against League Two Oldham in the Carabao Cup on Tuesday night.

-The Rams hope to avoid a potential giant-killing against the Latics, who have taken one point from their two league games so far.
+The Rams hope to avoid a potential giant-killing when they travel to face the Latics, who have taken one point from their two league games so far.

 Lampard wants a reaction to their opening home defeat and wants to ensure his players do not take Oldham, or the Carabao Cup, lightly.